Renater/SIPMediaGW/README.md

 	sudo docker-compose up

-Once the gateway is running, a SIP endpoint can join the room by calling the gateway, through the SIP URI configurated in the account file.
+Once the gateway is running, a SIP endpoint can join the room by calling the gateway, through the SIP URI (sip:user@domain) configurated in the [account file](#accounts).

 Troubleshoot
 --------